Hip Injury Therapy & Treatment

 Despite the hip joint’s durability, the hip joint can still be prone to injury.
 Hip cartilage can wear down from bad body mechanics and a chronically tight hip, or from repetitive damaging activities.
 Additionally, muscles and tendons of the hips can get overused – or for frail and osteoporotic patients, the neck of the femur can fracture after a fall.
 Any of these injuries can cause hip pain to develop.

-The following are a few of the conditions we see at Stride Strong PT, but we also treat a myriad of other hip pain conditions like osteoarthritis or rehab after total hip replacements.
+The following are a few of the conditions we see at Stride Strong Portland Area PT Clinics, but we also treat a myriad of other hip pain conditions like osteoarthritis or rehab after total hip replacements.
 Whatever your condition, it is first and foremost that you describe the location of your pain to your therapist and include a history of the activities you were largely participating in – even as a young adult.
 Also it is important to let your PT know whether you were born breached (i.e. feet first instead of head first) as this could give us a hint as to the cause and prognosis of recovery.

 Hip Flexor Strain Treatment